 What happens if I don’t clean my water softener?

-Most likely, the system would eventually lose its ability to perform a proper regeneration cycle, which would mean the resin would be unable to remove hard water minerals.
-If you want to effectively tackle hard water problems over the years, cleaning is essential.
+If you never clean your water softener, the system would eventually lose its ability to perform a proper regeneration cycle.
+As a result, the resin would be unable to effectively remove hard water minerals.
+If you want to tackle hard water problems over the years, regular cleaning is essential.

 How does dirt get into my brine tank?